coldbox-modules/cbauth/README.md

 ## Interception Points — (preAuthentication & postAuthentication)

-cbauth announces two custom interception points — preAuthentication and postAuthentication.
+cbauth announces several custom interception points.
 You can use these interception points to change request data or add additional values to session or request scopes.
+The `preAuthentication` and `postAuthentication` events fire during the standard `authenticate()` method call with a username and password.
+The `preLogin` and `postLogin` events fire during the `login()` method call.

+Note: the `preLogin` and `postLogin` interception points will be called during the course of `authenticate()`.
+The order of the calls then are `preAuthentication` -> `preLogin` -> `postLogin` -> `postAuthentication`.

 ### `preAuthentication`